 Do You Know What’s in Your Coffee?
 8 Facts from Camano Island Coffee Roasters

-For the past year, I have been on and off with drinking coffee.
+For the past year, I have been on and off drinking coffee.
 As of late, it doesn’t always agree with me.
 On those days I would kill for a cup?
 I usually give in.
 I test the (brewed) waters.
 Lucky for me, I have a new favorite coffee to turn to thanks to Camano Island Coffee Roasters and their unstoppable founder, Jeff Ericson.

 Fair Trade vs Fairly Traded